United States Department of the Interior

-The United States Department of the Interior (DOI) is one of the executive departments of the U.S. federal government headquartered at the Main Interior Building, located at 1849 C Street NW in Washington, D.C.
-It is responsible for the management and conservation of most federal lands and natural resources, and the administration of programs relating to Native Americans, Alaska Natives, Native Hawaiians, territorial affairs, and insular areas of the United States, as well as programs related to historic preservation.
+The United States Department of the Interior (DOI) is an executive department of the U.S. federal government responsible for the management and conservation of most federal lands and natural resources.
+It also administers programs relating to Native Americans, Alaska Natives, Native Hawaiians, and four of the five inhabited insular areas of the United States, as well as programs related to historic preservation.
 About 75% of federal public land is managed by the department, with most of the remainder managed by the Department of Agriculture's Forest Service.
 The department was created on March 3, 1849.
+It is headquartered at the Main Interior Building, located at 1849 C Street NW in Washington, D.C.

 The department is headed by the secretary of the interior, who reports directly to the president of the United States and is a member of the president's Cabinet.
-The current secretary is Deb Haaland.
+The current interior secretary is Doug Burgum, who was sworn in on February 1, 2025.